Just another iHealthSpot WP02 site

 Contributing to the Advancement of Medical Treatments

-Established in 2018, Southwest Retina Research Center serves the Four Corners area as the region’s only ophthalmic research site and participates in clinical trials for new investigational treatments, including gene therapies and implantable devices for diseases such as Macular Degeneration (wet and dry), Diabetic Retinopathy, and Glaucoma.
+Established in 2018, Southwest Retina Research Center serves the Four Corners area as the region’s only ophthalmic research site.
+We participate in clinical trials for new investigational treatments, including gene therapies and implantable devices for disease such as Macular Degeneration (wet and dry), Diabetic Retinopathy, and Glaucoma.

-Clinical trials advance medical treatment options and are critical to ensuring the safety of new drugs and devices.
-Some studies, called observational studies, collect long-term data on the progression of a disease to learn more about the disease itself but do not test any new treatments.
+Clinical trials are critical for advancing medical treatment options and ensuring the safety of new drugs and devices.
+Some studies, called observational studies, collect long-term data on the progression of a disease to learn more about the disease itself, but do not test any new treatments.

 Just like the name implies, these studies watch patients as their disease progresses over time, but do not test any new treatments.
 Some Observational studies may use genetic testing to help researchers understand if there is a genetic component to the disease under study.

-In Phase I studies, a new treatment is tested, often for the first time in humans, in a small group of participants.
-These patients are very closely monitored for side effects and information is gathered on how the drug/device interacts in the body.
-Very early information about how effective the treatment is may be gathered, but the main purpose of this phase is to establish whether the treatment is safe for humans.
+In Phase I studies, a new treatment is tested after having undergone extensive laboratory and animal testing, and in some cases, limited earlier human research.
+At this phase, a small group of participants are very closely monitored for any side effects, and information is gathered on how the drug/device interacts in the body.
+While early indicators of effectiveness may be observed, the main purpose of this phase is to establish whether the treatment is safe for people.

-Participants are enrolled in Phase III studies as more is known about the safety of a treatment.
-The group of participants in this phase is even larger which helps to detect any side effects that may have gone unnoticed in previous phases.
+Even more participants are enrolled in Phase III studies as more is known about the safety of the treatment.
+This larger group of participants in this phase helps researchers detect any side effects that may have gone unnoticed or not appeared in previous phases.
 At this phase, researchers aim to determine whether the treatment is beneficial in treating a disease.
-The experimental treatment will be compared to currently available treatment options to determine if it is more effective.
+The experimental treatment is compared to currently available treatment options to determine if it is more effective and offers greater benefit.
 After successful completion of this phase, the treatment may be reviewed by the FDA for approval.

 Phase IV

-If you are interested in learning more or becoming a research patient, please contact the Research Center at (970) 828-2200, option 5, or speak with your Southwest Eye doctor at your next appointment.
+If you are interested in learning more or becoming a research patient, please contact the Research Center at (970) 828-4164 or researchreferrals@sweyeconsultants.com, or speak with your Southwest Eye doctor at your next appointment.

 Retinal Research Center Durango, CO - Southwest Eye Care - eye diseases - macular degeneration - Cataracts - Dry Eye Disease - Conjunctivitis - Corneal Infections